appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/marathon-cloud.md

 ### Prerequisites

-This component needs some prerequisites for proper operation; the necessary steps are given in the table below with details.
+Before running the **Marathon Cloud** step, you must complete certain prerequisites, as detailed in the table below:

 :::caution

 Please note that this component works separately on both the native **Android** and **iOS** platforms.
 The requirements for both platforms are different.

 :::

 | Prerequisite Workflow Step                      | Description                                     |